thegiftofgabes/fantasypunk-netlify/content/quickstart/_05-threads.md

 As long as there is magic and wonder, and many opportunities to meet interesting people and get into and out of trouble, any world works.

-# pillars

-**fantasypunk** assumes that the pillars below are always true in any Tale:

-- **heroic fantasy:** the world is alive and vibrant, and it doesn't revolve around you;
-- **wondrous and mundane:** magic exists and it is wondrous and wild, althout it is hardly world breaking, if at all;
-- **humanity is relative:** people are complicated, diverse, and often conflicted but are mostly kind and willing to do good;
-- **monstrosity is relative:** the real monsters are those who stand against happiness, love and the freedom of being, usually by choice or complacency;
-- **no hat fits all:** no individuals, communities, religions or cultures are single-minded, unilateral or exclusive.

 # starter threads

 If you are stuck, here's a little list of starting scenarios for your game.
 Just pick one everyone goes wide-eyed for or roll 1d6, or maybe combine them somehow.